aptos-labs/aptos-core/developer-docs-site/docs/tools/aptos-cli/use-cli/use-aptos-ledger.md

 ```

 After the above command, you will be prompted to confirm the transaction on your Ledger device.
 Once you confirm, the transaction will be submitted to the network.
 Note: Make sure you have `Blind Signing` enabled on your Ledger device.
 Otherwise you will not be able to sign transactions.
+`Blind Signing` - confirming a smart contract interaction you can’t verify through a human readable language.

 ## Common Errors